Inflation from entropy: Gravity from entropy

-\textit{\textbf{Gravity from entropy--}} The entropic quantum gravity proposed in \cite{Bianconi:2024aju} involves a topological metric composed of metrics between scalars, vectors, and bi-vectors defined on a 4-d manifold fully described by the metric $g_{\mu \nu}$.
+The gravity from entropy theory proposed in \cite{Bianconi:2024aju} involves a topological metric composed of metrics between scalars, vectors, and bi-vectors defined on a 4-d manifold fully described by the metric $g_{\mu \nu}$.
 The form of the topological metric is

 where $ g^{(2)}_{\mu \nu \rho \sigma} =\frac{1}{2} \left(g_{\mu \rho} g_{\nu\sigma}-g_{\mu\sigma} g_{\nu\rho} \right)$.
 An additional metric induced by the geometry and matter fields $\tilde{\mathbf{G}}$ is introduced as a direct sum of a metric between scalars $\tilde{G}^{(0)}$, a metric between vectors $\tilde{G}^{(1)}_{\mu \nu}$, and a metric between bi vectors $\tilde{G}^{(2)}_{\mu \nu \rho \sigma}$.